-2. Large-Scale SVM Regression [Bottou L. (2010) Large-scale Machine Learning with Stochastic Gradient Descent.
-Proceedings of the 19th international Confierence on Computational Statistics.
-Springer pp. 177-187] Bottou demonstrated that a stochastic gradient descent solver for a variety of learning problems (including support vector machine optimization) is able to scale with extremely large datasets while converging to the predictive performance of traditional optimization algorithms.
+2. Large-Scale SVM Regression [35] Bottou demonstrated that a stochastic gradient descent solver for a variety of learning problems (including support vector machine optimization) is able to scale with extremely large datasets, while converging to the predictive performance of traditional optimization algorithms.

-3. Large-Scale L-Regularized Learning [Shai Shalev-Shwartz and Ambuj Tewari (2009), Stochastic Methods for L1 regularized loss minimization.
-Proceedings of the ICML 2009, pages 929-936 http://doi.acm.org/10.1145/1553374.1553493] Stochastic coordinate descent can be used to learn sparse regression models, with small training times even for data sets where both the dimensionality and the number of training points is large.
+3. Large-Scale L-Regularized Learning [36]Stochastic coordinate descent (a method related to stochastic gradient descent but with a slightly different update rule) can be used to learn sparse regression models, with small training times even for data sets where both the dimensionality and the number of training points is large.